papamarkou/GeometricMCMC.jl/README.md

     mhOpts = MhOpts(55000, 5000, 200, 0.1);

-In a similar way, the type `MalaOpts` holds the options of the MALA algorithm, which include `McmcOpts` and the `driftStep`.
+In a similar way, the type `MalaOpts` holds the options of the MALA algorithm, which include `McmcOpts` and the drift step.
 MALA's driftStep can be either a constant real number or a function with signature

-    myDriftStep((currentIter::Int, acceptanceRatio::Float64, nMcmc::Int, nBurnin::Int, currentStep::Float64)
+    myDriftStep(currentIter::Int, acceptanceRatio::Float64, nMcmc::Int, nBurnin::Int, currentStep::Float64)

-which adjusts and returns the driftStep during burnin on the basis of the current value of the acceptance ratio. `srt/setStep.jl` contains auxiliary functions to assist the user setting up a function for adjusting the drift step during burnin.
-Without elaborating in full detail, if the user wants to user the available auxiliary `setMalaDriftStep` function, he needs only to define a vector of 10 drift steps.
+which adjusts and returns the drift step during burnin on the basis of the current value of the acceptance ratio. `src/setStep.jl` contains auxiliary functions to assist the user setting up a function for adjusting the drift step during burnin.
+Without elaborating in full detail, if the user wants to use the available auxiliary `setMalaDriftStep` function, he needs to define only a vector of 10 drift steps.
 The first value of the vector is the one empirically considered to be reasonable.
-If the resulting acceptance ratio is too low or to high for MALA, then the second drift step of the vector is used, which is expected to be rather small.
+If the resulting acceptance ratio is too low or too high for MALA, then the second drift step of the vector is used, which is expected to be rather small.
 The successive steps of the vector should be increasing at a pace that brings the acceptance ratio to the desired levels.
-Apparently, defining appropriate numerical values for the 10 drift steps of the vector is a trial-and-error process. `test/logitNormalPriorSwissMh.jl` gives an example of how to define the drift steps and subsequently how to invoke the `setMalaDriftStep` function:
+Apparently, defining appropriate numerical values for the 10 drift steps of the vector is a trial-and-error process. `test/logitNormalPriorSwissMala.jl` gives an example of how to define the drift steps and subsequently how to invoke the `setMalaDriftStep` function:

     driftSteps = [1, 1e-8, 1e-7, 1e-6, 1e-5, 1e-4, 1e-3, 1e-2, 1e-1, 0.25]